 You can apply for an ITIN through the Internal Revenue Service (IRS) by submitting Form W-7, proof of identity and proof of foreign status.
 The most commonly used proof of identity is a foreign passport.
 However, it wouldn’t be prudent to send in your original passport; You can get a certified copy from the original issuing agency.
 Your embassy or consulate can help with this.

-Phase 2: Finding and Buying Property in NYC
+Phase Two: Finding and Buying Property in NYC

 To help you navigate the NYC real estate market, you should hire an experienced local buyer’s agent.
 Preferably one who specializes in the neighborhood that you’re interested in.
 As a foreigner, you’ll be largely restricted to condos in your search.
 Co-ops have rather strict rules on subletting and home rules which require a buyer to make the property their primary residence.
 Multi-family or townhouses also present difficulties because of the maintenance work that would be required.
 Condos present the least difficulty as your condo fees will cover the insurance policy, building maintenance and maybe some of the utility bills.